 About Gabe Blair

-I am a software engineer with 14+ years of experience in various technologies and practices, including DevOps, cloud infrastructure, Ruby, Nodejs/Javascript, and PHP.
+I am a software engineer with 15+ years of experience in various technologies and practices, including object-oriented design, DevOps, cloud infrastructure, Ruby, Nodejs/Javascript, and PHP.

-I’m also a musician and have a pet record label.
+I’m also a musician and have a record label.

 Why I built this site

-I started out coding in a time before Git was in widespread use.
-Like others my age, I remember a time before git existed, and not only that, I remember a time before “coding” existed as it does today.
-I saw how Git completely changed the reality of working together collaboratively on software.
+Like others my age, I remember a time before git existed, and not only that, I remember the days before “coding” existed as it does today.
+I saw how Git completely changed the reality of working together collaboratively on software, and brought in a new era for development.
 I truly believe Git is one of the great inventions of our age, and that it has already dramatically changed the world (mostly) for the better.
-I think the majority of the most influential businesses and platforms online would not exist in the form they do today without Git or something like it.
+I think the majority of the most influential businesses and platforms online would not exist in the form they do today without Git.

-I’ve encountered engineers in all careers stages who exhibit a fear of “breaking things,” “losing work,” “getting stuck,” etc., with Git.
-Things are getting better, but there is still a widespread lack of understanding of the power and flexibility of this amazing free software.
+I’ve encountered engineers in all stages of their careers who exhibit a fear of “breaking things,” “losing work,” “getting stuck,” etc., with Git.
+General awareness of how to use Git has gotten much better over the years, but there is still a widespread lack of understanding of the power and flexibility of this amazing free software.
 I’ve seen developers treat Git commits as fragile, precarious artifacts of the painstaking work we do; deep down, there seems to be a belief that commits should not be disturbed, lest we accidentally lose work forever, or munge it up so badly that we have to start over.
 Or, too often, Git is an afterthought, a quick tool to share code and store it somewhere.

 This website is an attempt to increase awareness that, without having to go super deep into Git knowledge, you can cultivate a rich and valuable commit history that makes sense to you, other engineers, business teams, and even (if you want) users.
 Especially for solo developers or those on small teams, I hope you find something useful here!